laravel/spark-next-docs/2.x/spark-paddle/plans.md

 $user->removeSeat();
 ```

+Paddle does not allow subscription quantities below "1".
+Therefore, you should never decrease the seat count to zero.
+Instead, you may cancel the subscription plan.

 ## Determining Subscription Status

 While building your application, you will often need to inspect a user's subscription status and plan to determine if they are allowed to perform a given action.
 For example, you may not want to let a user create a project if they are subscribed to a billing plan that only allows a specific number of projects to be created.
 First, you should review the [subscription verification middleware](./middleware.md) provided by Spark.